 In October and November 2010, a total of 1,999,989 warrants to purchase Series 1 nonconvertible preferred stock were issued.
 These warrants expire on October 4, 2017.
 As these warrants are free-standing financial instruments that may require the Company to transfer assets upon exercise, these warrants are classified as liabilities.
 These warrants had a fair value upon issuance of \$1,280.
 The Company is required to remeasure the fair value of these preferred stock warrants at each reporting date, with any adjustments recorded within the change in fair value of warrant liability included in other income (expense) in the statement of operations.
-The warrants were remeasured at each reporting period, resulting in net expense of \$704 and income of \$3 for the years ended September 30, 2011 and 2012, respectively, and no income or expense during the three months ended December 31, 2011 or 2012 (unaudited).
-As of September 30, 2011 and 2012 and December 31, 2012 (unaudited), the total fair value of the Series 1 nonconvertible preferred stock warrants was \$1,984, \$1,981 and \$1,981, respectively.
+The warrants were remeasured at each reporting period, resulting in net income of \$361 and \$3 for the years ended September 30, 2013 and 2012, respectively.
+As of September 30, 2013 and 2012, the total fair value of the Series 1 nonconvertible preferred stock warrants was \$1,620 and \$1,981, respectively.